Documentation Index

 Scopes Space-delimited list of OAuth scopes for Jira access.
 These must match the scopes configured when creating the OAuth 2.0 credential in Admin Hub.
 For more information, see Jira OAuth 2.0 Scopes. read:jira-user read:jira-work write:jira-work manage:jira-project manage:jira-configuration manage:jira-webhook

-Client ID Your OAuth 2.0 Client ID generated when creating the credential in Atlassian Admin Hub.
+Client ID The OAuth 2.0 Client ID generated when creating the credential in Atlassian Admin Hub.

-Client Secret Your OAuth 2.0 Client Secret generated when creating the credential in Atlassian Admin Hub.
+Client Secret The OAuth 2.0 Client Secret generated when creating the credential in Atlassian Admin Hub.

 Version Select the Jira API version to use for requests.
 3